pjh5672/Algorithms/README.md

 ## :grinning: Descriptions

 This repository is for introduction to algorithms for learners.
-There are several folders named "Level_1, Level_2, Level_3, Level_4, ..., Level_10".
-These each contain solution code for algorithm problems, with the corresponding level.
+There are several folders, named "Level_1, Level_2, Level_3, Level_4, ..., Level_10".
+These each contain solution codes for the corresponding algorithm problems.
 You can check the original problems on the website.
 Put 'filename' into the <file_name> of the following url.

 - https://programmers.co.kr/learn/courses/30/lessons/<file_name>